pycontw/pycon-apac-2014/README.rst

     $ .venv/bin/pip install IPython

-Note: if you had IPython installed, django-admin.py shell will use it automatically.
+Note: if you had IPython or bpython installed, django-admin.py shell will use it automatically.

 Question about ".venv/bin/fab"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~